gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 length field MUST NOT be used as the DTLS chunk provides record length information.
-Finally 16-bit Sequence Numbers are used as they give maximum support for reordering and there are no byte savings possible to ensure the 32-bit aligenment for the encrypted record.
+Finally 16-bit Sequence Numbers are used as they give maximum support for reordering and there are no byte savings possible to ensure the 32-bit alignment for the encrypted record.

 The first DTLS key context established for any SCTP association MUST use epoch 3.
 Each subsequent DTLS key context will use the next